There is a potential for injury in nearly everything we do—the very definition of an accident is that it is unplanned and unintended.

 But strength is not exactly the same thing as resilience.

-To distinguish them we can simplify the definitions to state that strength is the ability to exert force, while resilience is the ability to withstand force.
+To distinguish them we can simplify the definitions to state that strength is the ability to exert force, while resilience is the ability to withstand and absorb force.

 Which is why, to build resilience, it’s important to move your body in a variety of ways, thus training it to withstand force in various ranges of motion.
 When it comes to traumatic injuries, they often occur in odd positions that you don’t encounter in standard gym exercises.